Our Ringers …

-Patty Yates has been ringing handbells since 1999.
-She is a founding member of Celebration Ringers and serves as Director of the two Celebration groups.
+Patty Yates (Strongsville, Ohio) has been ringing handbells since 1999.
+She is a founding member of Celebration Ringers and serves as Director.
 However, the group is very much an ensemble with all the members “chiming in” with ideas to make the music the best it can be.
-She also directs the Celebration Teens Handbell Choir and is a member of St. Noel Handbell Choir.
-She directs two youth handbell choirs at St. Joseph and John School where she teaches fourth grade.
-She has a degree in applied music from the University of South Florida and is an AGEHR nationally certified Director of Handbells.
+She also directs the Celebration Teens Handbell Choir and is a member of Strongsville Methodist Handbell Choir.
+She directs three youth handbell choirs at St. Joseph and John School and the adult handbell choir at St. Joseph Church.
+She has a degree in applied music from the University of South Florida and is a Handbell Musicians of America nationally certified Director of Handbells.
 Her hobbies, when she is not ringing, are her grandchildren, gardening, composing bell music, and traveling to handbell events with her equally enthusiastic husband, Rad.

 Wende Bakeman (Strongsville, Ohio) has been ringing handbells with Celebration Ringers since 2007.
 She began her handbell career with the Strongsville United Methodist Crossroad Ringers in 1993 and continues to ring with them.
 When not ringing bells, Wende teaches high school in the Mayfield City School District and enjoys golfing and spending time with her family.
 She lives in Strongsville with her husband, Jon, and has three grown children and five grandchildren and counting.